idaholab/TMAP8/doc/content/verification_and_validation/ver-1kb.md

 ## Results

 Two subcases are considered.
-In the first subcase, we assume that $K = 1/RT$.
+In the first subcase, we assume that $K=1/RT$.
 Consistent with the results from TMAP7, the pressure evolution in both enclosures is shown in [ver-1kb_comparison_time] as a function of time.
-Both pressure find equilibrium and become equal, which is consistent with $C_1 = K *RT * C_2^n$ for $K=1/RT$ and $n=1$.
-The linear regression in [ver-1kb_comparison_concentration] demonstrates that the concentration values at the interface comply with the sorption law, with a proportionality coefficient consistent with the solubility value $K=1/RT$.
+Both pressure find equilibrium and become equal, which is consistent with $C_1 = K \cdot RT \cdot C_2^n$ for $K=1/RT$ and $n=1$.
+The concentration ratio between enclosures 1 and 2 in [ver-1kb_concentration_ratio] shows that the results obtained with TMAP8 are consistent with the analytical results derived from the sorption law for $K \cdot R \cdot T=1$.
 As shown in [ver-1kb_mass_conservation], mass is conserved between the two enclosures over time.

 !media comparison_ver-1kb.py
        image_name=ver-1kb_comparison_time.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1kb_comparison_time
-       caption=Equilibration of species pressures under Henry’s law for $K=1/RT$.
+       caption=Equilibration of species pressures under Henry’s law for $K = 1/RT$.

 !media comparison_ver-1kb.py
-       image_name=ver-1kb_comparison_concentration.png
+       image_name=ver-1kb_concentration_ratio.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
-       id=ver-1kb_comparison_concentration
+       id=ver-1kb_concentration_ratio
-       caption=Concentration in enclosure 1 as a function of pressure in enclosure 2 at the interface for $K=1/RT$.
+       caption=Concentrations ratio between enclosures 1 and 2 at the interface for $K = 1/RT$.
 This verifies TMAP8's ability to apply the sorption law across the interface without a concentration jump.

 !media comparison_ver-1kb.py
        image_name=ver-1kb_mass_conservation.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1kb_mass_conservation
-       caption=Total mass conservation across both enclosures over time for $K=1/RT$.
+       caption=Total mass conservation across both enclosures over time for $K = 1/RT$.

-In the second subcase, the sorption law with $K = 10/RT$ does not lead to equal pressure in both enclosure.
-As illustrated in [ver-1kb_comparison_time_k10], the pressure jump maintains a ratio of $C_1/C_2 \approx 10$, which is consistent with the relationship $C_1 = K *RT * C_2^n$ for $K=10/RT$ and $n=1$.
-The linear regression in [ver-1kb_comparison_concentration_k10] confirms that the concentration values at the interface adhere to the sorption law, with a proportionality coefficient aligned with the solubility value $K=10/RT$.
+In the second subcase, the sorption law with $K=10/RT$ does not lead to equal pressure in both enclosure.
+As illustrated in [ver-1kb_comparison_time_k10], the pressure jump maintains a ratio of $C_1/C_2 \approx 10$, which is consistent with the relationship $C_1 = K \cdot RT \cdot C_2^n$ for $K=10/RT$ and $n=1$.
+The concentration ratio between enclosures 1 and 2 in [ver-1kb_concentration_ratio_k10] shows that the results obtained with TMAP8 are consistent with the analytical results derived from the sorption law for $K \cdot R \cdot T=10$.
 Additionally, [ver-1kb_mass_conservation_k10] verifies that mass is conserved between the two enclosures over time.

 !media comparison_ver-1kb.py
        image_name=ver-1kb_comparison_time_k10.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1kb_comparison_time_k10
-       caption=Pressures jump of species pressures under Henry’s law for $K=10/RT$.
+       caption=Pressures jump of species under Henry’s law for $K = 10/RT$.

 !media comparison_ver-1kb.py
-       image_name=ver-1kb_comparison_concentration_k10.png
+       image_name=ver-1kb_concentration_ratio_k10.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
-       id=ver-1kb_comparison_concentration_k10
+       id=ver-1kb_concentration_ratio_k10
-       caption=Concentration in enclosure 1 as a function of pressure in enclosure 2 at the interface for $K=10/RT$.
-This verifies TMAP8's ability to apply the sorption law across the interface with a concentration jump..
+       caption=Concentrations ratio between enclosures 1 and 2 at the interface for $K = 10/RT$.
+This verifies TMAP8's ability to apply the sorption law across the interface with a concentration jump.

 !media comparison_ver-1kb.py
        image_name=ver-1kb_mass_conservation_k10.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1kb_mass_conservation_k10
-       caption=Total mass conservation across both enclosures over time for $K=10/RT$.
+       caption=Total mass conservation across both enclosures over time for $K = 10/RT$.

 ## Input files